PS Weeroona

 The paddle steamer PS Weeroona was built by A. & J. Inglis, Pointhouse, Glasgow, Scotland and launched in 1910.
 It was initially owned by Huddart Parker Ltd, Melbourne.
-The ship was requisitioned for wartime service and used by the United States Army as a barracks and quarters ship through the war.
+During World War II, the ship was requisitioned for wartime service and used by the United States Army as a barracks and quarters ship through the war.

 Excursion service

 Weeroona was one of several Port Phillip Bay excursion steamers operating out of Melbourne for day trips, excursions and picnicking to destinations such as Portarlington, Queenscliff and Sorrento.
 The excursion vessel was equipped as a luxury excursion ship capable of carrying 1,900 passengers.

-During the 1925 visit of the American fleet the ship was involved in an incident described as "A gratuitous insult to the Prime Minister" when the ship's firemen went on strike with the Commonwealth Ministers and a thousand guests, including foreign consuls and military officers, aboard in protest of comments made by the Prime Minister and demanding he depart the ship, although he was actually not aboard.
-The firemen demanded a bond of £100 that he was not aboard, a demand rejected, and the trip was cancelled.
+During the 1925 visit of the American fleet, the ship was involved in an incident described as "a gratuitous insult to the Prime Minister" when the ship's firemen went on strike with Commonwealth Ministers and a thousand guests, including foreign consuls and military officers, aboard.
+The strike was in protest at comments made by the Prime Minister and demanded he depart the ship, although he was actually not aboard.
+The firemen demanded a bond of £100 that he was not aboard, which was rejected, and the trip was cancelled.

-By 1932 the newer Weeroona was the only one of the line remaining in service due to increased land transport with Weeroona being purchased for war service 17 March 1942.
+By 1932, the newer Weeroona was the only one of the line remaining in service due to increased land transport.
+Weeroona was purchased for war service on 17 March 1942.

-An article of 1 November 1943 noting the steamer might not resume excursion service after the war mentions the company, Bay Steamers, was in liquidation and that the ship operated thirty-three years without a collision, that four of her captains had retired and died and that she had made 2,774 voyages, travelled 206,990 miles and carried 3,030,508 passengers in that service.
+An article of 1 November 1943, noting the steamer might not resume excursion service after the war, mentioned that the company, Bay Steamers, was in liquidation and that the ship operated thirty-three years without a collision, that four of her captains had retired and died and that she had made 2,774 voyages, travelled 206,990 miles and carried 3,030,508 passengers in that service.